xelatihy/yocto-gl/docs/yocto_gl.md

 inline bool is_program_valid(const gl_stdsurface_program& prog);
 ~~~

-Check if the program is valid
+Check if the program is valid.

 #### Function begin_stdsurface_frame()